Complimentary Gartner® Report! 'A CTO's Guide to Open-Source Software: Answering the Top 10 FAQs.'Read more

 Share:

-If you use Windows, you want to monitor Windows Events.
+If you're using Windows, you'll want to monitor Windows Events.
 With our latest contribution to observIQ’s distribution of the OpenTelemetry Collector, you can easily monitor Windows Events with OpenTelemetry.
-You can utilize this receiver in conjunction with any OTel collector: including the OpenTelemetry Collector and observIQ’s distribution of the collector.
+You can utilize this receiver in conjunction with any OTel Collector, including the OpenTelemetry Collector and observIQ’s distribution of the collector.

-Below are steps to get up and running quickly with observIQ’s distribution, and shipping Windows Event logs to a popular backend: Google Cloud Ops.
-You can find out more on observIQ’s GitHub page: https://github.com/observIQ/observiq-otel-collector
+Below are steps to get up and running quickly with observIQ’s distribution and shipping Windows Event logs to a popular backend: Google Cloud Ops.
+You can find out more about it on observIQ’s GitHub page.

 What signals matter?

-Windows Events logs record lots of different operating system processes, application activity, and account activity.
+Windows Events logs record many operating system processes, application activity, and account activity.
 Some relevant log types to monitor include:

 • Application Status

 • Contains information about applications installed or running on the system.
-If an application crashes, these logs may contain an explanation for the crash.
+If an application crashes, these logs may include an explanation for the crash.

 • Security Logs